 NCFE accreditation also gives formal recognition to our courses which result in the ‘award’ of a certificate of achievement.
 This award does not qualify you for a nationally recognised qualification.

-Graduates of the college are eligible to join the NCH, APHP and the General Hypnotherapy Register (GHR).
+Graduates of the college are eligible to join the NCH, APHP and The Mindfulness Teachers Register.
 Most importantly, graduates are eligible to register with the UK Government sponsored and recognised professional register, The Complementary and Natural Health Council (CNHC).
-Since this is NHS and NICE recognised, members are eligible to apply for work within the NHS and may eventually apply for BUPA registration.
+Since this is NHS and NICE recognised, members may be eligible to apply for work within the NHS.

 The high level accreditation naturally has correspondingly high level standards of training to be met.
 Training must be attendance based rather than distance learning and a minimum total of 450 ‘guided learning hours’ of training is required including 120 hours (20 days) of classroom attendance.
 The remaining hours are taken up with individual study, completion of assignments, including practical case studies and a portfolio of evidence containing a detailed question paper.
 The optional HPD portfolio can, if required, be completed over an extended period of time and after the student has already commenced professional practice.